-History of Airbrushing
+The History of Airbrushing

-Before digital photography brought about digital editing, negatives and prints were directly altered through a variety of techniques.
+Before digital photography brought about digital editing, negatives and prints were altered directly through a variety of techniques.
 Airbrushing was probably the most popular of these techniques.

-Especially with the Daguerreotype just before 1940, touch up was needed to create high quality images.
+In the early days of photography, retouching was often needed due to limitations of the plates and cameras used by photographers.
+Especially with the Daguerreotype just before 1840, touch up was needed to create high-quality images.
 Until the 1860s, hand brushing was the most common technique for altering photographs.

-In the 1890's airbrushes were developed and photo retouching changed forever.
+In the 1890s, airbrushes were developed and photo retouching changed forever.
 Camera equipment was continually improving and the new capabilities for smooth edits with airbrushes led to an incredibly high demand for photos with moles, scars, and other imperfections removed.

 Also highly popular were large oval airbrushed with color.
 Keep in mind that color photography was not available until the 1930s, though people wanted their portraits in color, just like paintings.
 Artists would tint the black and white photos using airbrushes to mimic the look of a full-color portrait.
 Demand was so high that factories were built to handle the demand for airbrushed photos.